lastbyte32/wg-fake/README.md

 # wg-fake

 Fake handshake for WireGuard.
-Allows for some initial exchange between a WireGuard server and client in order to circumvent DPI filtering.
+Allows to bypass DPI blocking of the WireGuard protocol by sending a "magic" packet.

 ### Binaries